 As Sun Peaks is such a family friendly resort, many of the accommodation choices include full kitchens, multiple bedrooms, and often hot tubs on balcony patios.
 You can self-cater as much as you wish (again, great for families), or eat out for breakfast, lunch and dinner.

-We’ve stayed in a variety of accommodation at Sun Peaks over the years.
-Most recently, we enjoyed a hosted stay at the Sun Peaks Grand Hotel & Conference Centre, right in the heart of the pedestrian-only village.
+We’ve stayed in a variety of accommodation at Sun Peaks over the years, including Cahility Creek Lodge and private condos.
+One of our favorite stays has been at Sun Peaks Grand Hotel & Conference Centre, right in the heart of the pedestrian-only village.
 This hotel is the resort’s signature property, offering full-service amenities like a health club, three outdoor hot tubs, a heated outdoor swimming pool, massage rooms, and a sauna.

 The hotel rooms are spacious and comfortable for families.
 We enjoyed a double queen room with a small seating area, desk, spacious bathroom, and a large television, more than enough space for our party of three adults.
 Some suites have views onto the ski hills, which others face the village centre.
 It was great to be so close to all the restaurants and services in Sun Peaks.
 We rented our mountain bikes from Elevation which is located in the lower lobby of the hotel, and rode about 30 seconds to the bottom of the Sunburst Express Chair.
 The location can’t be beat.
 Click here for more Sun Peaks accommodation options.